How Steadyline Keeps Your Mental Health Data Safe

 My commitment for those features:

-- Same anonymization standard.
+- Same minimization standard.
 The more powerful the AI task, the more careful I’ll be about what context it receives.

 - Explicit opt-in for new AI features.
 No “we updated our terms” email that silently enables new processing.